MCP Server

 Available Tools

-The plugin provides built-in tools through the DefaultMcpServer class:
+The plugin provides the following built-in tools for interacting with Jenkins:

 • getBuild: Retrieve a specific build or the last build of a Jenkins job.